expo/expo/docs/pages/workflow/debugging.md

 Source maps and async functions aren't 100% reliable.
 React Native doesn't play well with Chrome's source mapping in every case, so if you want to make sure you're breakpointing in the correct place, you should use the `debugger` call directly from your code.

-## Other debugging tips

-Dotan Nahum outlined in his ["Debugging React Native Applications" Medium post](https://medium.com/reactnativeacademy/debugging-react-native-applications-6bff3f28c375) other useful tools such as spying on bridge messages and JSEventLoopWatchdog.

 ## Debugging production apps with Sentry

 In a perfect world, your app would ship without any bugs.
 However, that's usually not the case.
 So, it's usually a good idea to implement a crash and bug reporting system into your app.
 This way, if any user experiences a fatal JS error (or any event that you've configured to notify Sentry) you can see the details in your Sentry dashboard.

 Expo provides a wrapper called [sentry-expo](../../guides/using-sentry/) which allows you to get as much information as possible from crashes and other events.
 Plus, when running in the managed workflow, you can configure sourcemaps so that the stracktraces you see in Sentry will look much more like the code in your editor.

-## Stuck?

-The Expo community and the React and React Native communities are great resources for help when you get stuck.
-There's a good chance someone else has run into the exact same error as you, so make sure to read the documentation, search the [forums](https://forums.expo.io/), [Github issues](https://github.com/expo/expo/issues/), and [StackOverflow](https://stackoverflow.com/).